Add To Favorites

 Use Neon Model Magic to create a dramatic landscape.
 To create large mountains, for example, begin with an armature of aluminum foil to provide a firm, lightweight foundation.
 Build your mountain on top of it.
 Arrange the landscape and glue pieces in place.
 Air-dry the glue.

-Imagine how it might feel to be walking the Great Wall!
-Share your excitement with other students.
+Students share how it might feel to be walking the Great Wall!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step